jakobjassmann/qhi_phen_ts/README.md

 ├── log                      Log files for parallel processing.
 └── scripts                  Scripts to prepare the data and conduct the analysis.
 ```

+## Reproducing the analyses, figures and statistics
+1. Run the three data preparation scripts (`scripts/prep_*`).
+2. Run the individual scripts (`scripts/fig_*`) to generate individual plots, statistics or a figure panel.
+3. Assemble the final figures from the individual plots / figure panels using the QGIS Layout Manager and the QGIS project files (`*.qgz`) in the relevant `figures/fig_*/` folder.

 [to the top](#Qikiqtaruk-Phenology-Time-Series-Code-Repository)

 # License